-In particular, joint planning and multi-disciplinary teams (MDTs) should be used to develop education plans for each student in an Education Program.
-In both preparing and applying these education plans, the Education Program often becomes interwoven with the treatment services provided by the ECPP Services, or school board staff in an EET Program.
+Joint planning which should include students, guardians, and multi-disciplinary teams (MDTs) should be used to develop education plans for each student in an Education Program.
+In both preparing and applying these education plans, the Education Program should be interwoven with the treatment services provided by the ECPP Services, or school board staff in an EET Program.
 This collaborative approach, informed by the strengths and needs of the student, enhances both education and care, treatment and/or rehabilitation outcomes.